JIFletcher/py-snake/README.md

 ## 100 Days of python
 This game was written as an assignment on day 21 (of 100) in an excellent programming class led by brilliant educator Dr. Angela Yu.
+The game was improved upon as an assignment on day 24 of the same programming course.
 The class is available for purchase on the online educational platform udemy:

 [100 Days of Code: The Complete Python Pro Bootcamp](https://www.udemy.com/course/100-days-of-code/)